ewels/rich-codex/docs/installation/github_action.md

 ## GitHub Action Inputs

+Basically everything that you can configure via the command line interface / config can also be configured within GitHub actions via the `with` key.

-For a description of the action inputs, please see the [configuration overview docs](../config/overview.md).
+For a full description of all available inputs, please see the [configuration overview docs](../config/overview.md).